mas16/iterative_iqr/readme.md

 ## Example Output

+Test data is provided as 'ellendata.txt'

-Some example plots are shown in the "example_output" directory
+Some example plots generated after running the script on ellendata.txt are shown in the "example_output" directory

 * Below is an example plot of traditional IQR outlier identification.
 Outliers are shown in red